Blog

 • Simple assault: $25,000+

-• Assault with deadly weapon: $50,000 – $100,000+
+• Assault with a deadly weapon: $50,000 – $100,000+

 • Robbery: $100,000+